-Homework: All homework should be presented in an organized manner and submitted online on canvas in pdf format using recommended HW submission template provided.
-Laboratory and homework assignments must be handed in or submitted before the beginning of the class.
-Assignments must be typed, however, hand sketches (as necessary) may be submitted.
+Homework: All homework MUST be presented in an organized manner and submitted online via canvas in pdf format using recommended HW submission template provided.
+Submissions to the instructor's email will NOT be accepted.
+Late Submissions will NOT be accepted after the due date.
+Homework assignments MUST be submitted at the due date and time.
+Assignments MUST be typed, however, hand sketches (as necessary) may be submitted.
 If plots or calculations are required, either use hand calculations of the problem in your submitted HW solution or you can use Excel program and attach the solution excel files along with pdf homework submissions.
 Begin each problem on a new page and number all pages; collate all homework pages together and have your name written clearly on the front page.
+It is your responsibility to make sure you understand how to solve the problems by attending office hours with the instructor or asking questions in class.
+As with many conceptual problems, multiple solutions may be possible.
+This means that all rational solutions to the assignments may be considered for acceptance.